-VENEER: Thin sheets of wood that offer consistent grain pattern and color, usually applied to a sturdy MDF or plywood core.
-Veneer is used in many Contemporary style homes.
+VENEER: Thin sheets of wood that offer consistent grain pattern and color, usually applied to a sturdy MDF, or plywood core.
 As a sheet good, it can be used to reface cabinet boxes.

-DECO-FORM™: Door construction consisting of a wood product called Medium Density Fiberboard (MDF), which is wrapped in a material called Rigid Thermo Foil (RTF) to create a seamless, durable product.
+DECO-FORM®: Door construction consisting of a wood product called Medium Density Fiberboard (MDF), which is wrapped in a material called Rigid Thermo Foil (RTF) to create a seamless, durable product.
 Beneficial because it will not twist, crack, or peel.
-Deco-form is dent resistant, easy to clean, and comes in a variety of door styles, available in a range of solid and woodgrain colors. - Expressions doors feature RTF 5-Piece door construction with glazed inside applied molding for the look of wood with the benefits of RTF.
+Deco-Form® is dent resistant, easy to clean, and comes in a variety of door styles, available in a range of solid and woodgrain colors. - Expressions® doors feature RTF 5-Piece door construction for the look of wood with the benefits of RTF.